AusClimateService/npcp/reports/phase1/phase1_report.md

 dynamical downscaling was associated with a similar mean absolute bias as the corresponding GCM output (e.g. Figure 13).
-With the exception of the MBCn method, all methods reduced the bias in the RCM output on both the historical (and to a lesser extent) cross validation tasks.
+With the exception of the MBCn method, all methods reduced the bias in the RCM output on both the calibration (and to a lesser extent) cross validation tasks.
 It was difficult to separate the methods as they all performed similarly.

 For a more extreme metric like the 1-in-10 year event, dynamical downscaling was associated with a larger mean absolute bias than the corresponding GCM output (e.g. Figure 14).
-On the historical task the various methods could be easily distiguished, with the MRNBC method reducing the RCM bias to the greatest degree, followed by the QME and then ECDFm methods.
+On the calibration task the various methods could be easily distiguished, with the MRNBC method reducing the RCM bias to the greatest degree, followed by the QME and then ECDFm methods.
 On cross validation,